caleb531/dotfiles/README.md

 Atom configuration expects to find user configuration for Emmet.
 Executing the `setup/create_symlinks.sh` script will create the `~/dotfiles` directory.

-### Python virtualenv activation

-When you open in Atom a project directory containing a Python virtualenv, Atom will automatically activate that virtualenv.
-This ensures that Atom packages like [linter-flake8](https://atom.io/packages/linter-flake8) can use any available Python packages in your project's virtualenv.

 ## Setup scripts

 I have also created a series of scripts which automatically configure my shell,